-Juneau, Alaska’s capital city, is a cruise ship destination and a town of about 36,000 people, and it has only three bookstores, all independently owned.
+Juneau, Alaska’s capital city, is a cruise ship destination and a town of about 36,000 people.
+There are only three bookstores in Juneau, all independently owned.
 One has two branches and carries only new books, one is the local dumping ground for used books, and one provides a combination of new/used/and rare.

 If you’re visiting Juneau and looking for an Alaskan read, any of these bookstores are a good option, and they’ll give you a little taste of local life too.